 Orlando continues to top the charts as the No. 1 Spring Break destination in Florida.
 The closest beach, Cocoa Beach, is only an hour away, but the big attraction is the multiplex of theme parks, with Disney World, Legoland and Universal Studios leading the way.

-In 2021, expect to wear masks and practice social distancing at all theme parks.
-Temperature screenings will be required at all entry points.
+In 2022, expect to wear masks and practice social distancing at theme parks.
+Temperature screenings may also be required, as they were last year.

-Hot Tip: Try something different while you’re here.
+Hot Tip: Try something different and get away from the crowds.
 The world’s largest concentration of springs can be found north of Orlando.
 We’ve picked out 19 springs worth visiting.